Palmer Park is a regional Colorado Springs park with a 3650 Maizeland Road address. Map coordinates are 38°52′56″N 104°46′40″W.

 Palmer Park Directions and Map

-- Turn Right onto W Fillmore Street it continues onto N Circle Drive (2.6 miles combined)
+- Turn Right onto W Fillmore Street.
+It continues onto N Circle Drive.

-- Just past Union Street, Turn Left onto Paseo Road
+- Just past Union Street, turn Left onto Paseo Road and keep going.

-★ Be sure to note park hours when you enter.
-Staff close and lock big gates at the end of the day.
-Don’t forget sunscreen and to wear a hat if it’s your custom.
+Be sure to note park hours when you enter.
+Staff close and lock big gates at the end of the day, and don’t forget sunscreen and to wear a hat if it’s your custom.

 Use the following link to view, download, or print a PDF version of the onsite (when available) official Palmer Park map.